exatoa/Bench4BL/README.md

 # Bench4BL
-Bench4BL is a collection of set of bug reports and git repository for Fault Localization experiment.
-This collection has 10,017 bug reports collected from 51 Subjects and each bug report is mapped to the source code of the corresponding version.
-Therefore, we can support your detail experiment as giving this version mapping information.
-And we also support you that you can experiment with other Subjects as offering scripts used to make this collection.
+Bench4BL is a collection of bug reports and corresponding source code files to fix a bug specified by each bug report to support bug localization research.
+This collection contains 10,017 bug reports collected from 51 open source projects and each bug report is mapped with the source code files of the corresponding version.
+Therefore, this dataset can help evaluate bug localization techniques with a large number of subjects.
-This document explains how to use this benchmark to your experiment and how reproduce the result of our paper titled IR-based Bug Localization: Reproducibility Study on the Performance of State-of-the-Art Approaches.
+This document describes how to use this dataset and how to reproduce the result of our paper below.
+Please cite the following paper if you utilize the dataset.

 ```
 @inproceedings{bench4bl,